 Less space often means having to skimp on that thumping bass power for a more watered down audio experience by getting smaller speakers.

 Well, I’m here to tell you that sacrificing good quality sound for a compact speaker system is a thing of the past.
-Thanks to the KEF Q150 bookshelf speaker, you get both –sleek, compact design and powerful bass response.
+My KEF Q150 review reveals that with this bookshelf speaker, you get both –sleek, compact design and powerful bass response.

 If you’ve already decided on buying the KEF Q150 bookshelf speaker, click here to check it out on Amazon.